Annabennaim/statistics/README.md

 # The correlation between academic success and sport using RStudio
-In this repertory, you can find a project I made in R. The subject is the correlation between academic success and sport.
-Indeed, it is now well known that sport in very important for the well-being of our body as well as for our brain.
+In this repository, you will find a project I conducted in R, exploring the correlation between academic success and sports.
+It is well established that sports play a crucial role in both physical and mental well-being.

-Therefore, with a classmate, we decided to look and analyse if there was a link between good grades and sport.
-For this project, we needed to do a a form and we had 102 responses.
+With a classmate, we decided to analyze whether there is a link between athletic activity and academic performance.
+To gather data, we designed a survey and received 102 responses.

 ## The variables:
 We decided to analyse three types of data: